 Search for degree programme

 Doctoral defences and corona virus situation

 This bulletin is updated as the situation evolves.
-(Last updated June 29, 2020: remote access events possible until the end of fall semester 2020; other small adjustments to instructions)
+(Last updated September 18, 2020: Friday remote defence slots fully booked up until the end of November)

 The corona virus situation in Finland and around the world affects also the arrangements of public defences.

 - Because of the exceptional situation, it's possible until the end of fall semester 2020 to arrange defences so that the doctoral candidate, opponent and/or other members of the grading committee participate the event through remote access.

 - Defences organized in part through remote access can also be streamed for outside audience.

 - If a remote access is not needed for anyone, defences can be arranged in the usual fashion.
 If a defence is held without remote access, it will not be automatically streamed for an outside audience.